Sergey Surovikin: Syrian civil war

 On 9 June 2017, he was introduced to news media representatives as the Commander of the Russian armed forces deployed to Syria.
 Reportedly, he took this position in March 2017.

 In September 2017, Surovikin was cited by Russian media as a likely successor to Viktor Bondarev, who was on 26 September relieved of the position of the Commander of the Aerospace Forces.
 According to a report published by RBK Group on 2 November 2017 that cited an anonymous source in the MoD, Surovikin had been appointed Commander of the Aerospace Forces, despite his initial objections.
 At the end of November 2017, the Russian MoD's Krasnaya Zvezda reported that Surovikin had been appointed Commander of the Aerospace Forces by a presidential decree of 22 November.
 TASS pointed out that Surovikin became the first combined-arms commander in the history of Russia and the Soviet Union to be put in charge of the Russian or Soviet air forces.
-On 28 December, he was made a Hero of the Russian Federation for his leadership of the Group of Forces in Syria.

-Under the command of Surovikin, a significant turning point in the fight against the Syrian opposition was achieved.
+On 28 December 2017, he was made a Hero of the Russian Federation for his leadership of the Group of Forces in Syria.
+Under his command, a significant turning point in the fight against the Syrian opposition was achieved.
 The Syrian Government regained over 50% control of Syria by the end of 2017 after a string of successful military campaigns.
-According to several Russian military commentators, it was Surovikin who managed to turn the tide of the war in Syria.
+According to several Russian military commentators, it was Surovikin who turned the tide of the war.

-Again from January to April 2019, Surovikin took over as the commander of the contingent of Russian military forces in Syria.
-Altogether he commanded the Russian forces group in Syria for more than a year, which was longer than any other officer who held this position until November 2020, when Lieutenant General Aleksandr Chaiko surpassed his duration in that post.
+Surovikin took command of the contingent of Russian military forces in Syria again from January to April 2019.
+Altogether he commanded the Russian forces group in Syria for more than a year, which was longer than any other officer until November 2020, when Lieutenant General Aleksandr Chaiko surpassed his duration in that post.